tamarmot/string-format/README.md

 It did not implement **printf()**-style number formatting, so here I'm attempting to do that.
 At the moment, only signs, integer precision, and field padding are implemented.

+## About this Fork of Ted's Fork
+This fork correctly formats the strings, so if you have something like myNumber:03d the myNumber will be formatted to match 03d.

 ## Usage

 ### string.format(value1, value2, ..., valueN)